Telfast

 Hayfever season usually begins in late March and continues until September.
 Depending on the type of pollen you are allergic to, your hayfever symptoms may last longer than others.

-Telfast is not the right choice for year-round allergies from common indoor triggers like pet dander.
+Telfast is not the right choice for year-round allergies caused by common indoor triggers, such as pet dander.

 It can also exacerbate other conditions such as asthma or chronic obstructive pulmonary disease (COPD).
-Left untreated, hayfever can lead to complications such as sinusitis, an infection which causes inflammation in the sinus cavities or otitis media of the nose, or an ear infection.
+Left untreated, hay fever can lead to complications such as sinusitis, an infection that causes inflammation in the sinus cavities, or otitis media, an ear infection.

 How does Telfast work?